cockroachdb/docs/v21.2/recommended-production-settings.md

 In general, distribute your total vCPUs into the **largest possible nodes and smallest possible cluster** that meets your fault tolerance goals.

-- Each node should have at least {% include {{ page.version.version }}/prod-deployment/provision-cpu.md %}.
+- Each node should have {% include {{ page.version.version }}/prod-deployment/provision-cpu.md %}.
 For greater stability, we recommend at least 8 vCPUs per node.

 - Avoid "burstable" or "shared-core" virtual machines that limit the load on CPU resources.